eslint/eslint/docs/src/rules/getter-return.md

 ## When Not To Use It

 If your project will not be using ES5 property getters you do not need this rule.

+## Version

+This rule was introduced in ESLint 4.2.0.